brikis98/yevgeniy-brikman-homepage/_posts/2024-01-02-clear-and-present-danger.md

 ## The not so good

 - I wish Cortez got to do more.
-He's a super interesting character, but the plot doesn't let him do nearly as much interesting stuff as he could've.
+He's a fascinating character, but the plot doesn't let him do nearly as much interesting stuff as he could've.

 - Jack Ryan felt superfluous to this book.
 I mean, it's the Jack Ryan series, but really, he didn't need to be in this one.
 Less Ryan and more Chavez / Clark / Cortez would've made this book better.